 In this Image SEO Guide, you will learn how to SEO your images for greater visibility in Search Engines.

-Besides their SEO value, images and other media elements (videos, audio) are vital to your content’s success for a number of other reasons.
+Besides their SEO value, images, and other media elements (videos, audio) are vital to your content’s success for a number of other reasons.

 SEO Benefits from using images in your content

 - They make your content more interesting and this means visitors are more likely to actually read your article.
-It is not a surprise that content with relevant images gets 94% more views than content with out.
+It is not a surprise that content with relevant images gets 94% more views than content without.

-- Your readers are more likely to share a page with image(s) in social media and the shared post has more changes of getting more social media attention than plain text posts.
+- Your readers are more likely to share a page with image(s) in social media and the shared post has more chances of getting more social media attention than plain text posts.
 According to a recent study by Buffer, posts with images get 150% more retweets.